-E tū union staff member suspended for allegedly asking for sex to help with employment matter
+Union staff member suspended for allegedly asking for sex to help with employment matter

 When she refused, the woman said the staffer appeared annoyed but she didn't think much of it then.

-However, she later received a text, purportedly from an E tū member saying: "If you want me to settle your this matter or any other comes in future I told you lets meet you give me favour I will look after rest [sic]".
+However, she later received a text, purportedly from a union member saying: "If you want me to settle your this matter or any other comes in future I told you lets meet you give me favour I will look after rest [sic]".

 The woman asked: "What favour you talking about?"